Ultra-high quality two-dimensional electron systems

-Our results suggest a bright future for the investigation of interaction-driven physics in GaAs 2DESs.
-The emergence of several FQH states that have never been seen before, as well as the unprecedented robustness of fragile correlated phases such as the $\nu=5/2$ FQH, reentrant integer quantum Hall, and stripe/nematic states, indicate that invigorating opportunities await us in fundamental studies and pragmatic applications alike.
-Moreover, we have experimentally demonstrated that vacuum integrity limits sample quality in current state-of-the-art MBE-grown GaAs.
+The results presented here suggest a bright future for the investigation of interaction-driven physics in GaAs 2DESs.
+With this improvement in sample quality, several new FQH states have emerged and numerous correlated phases display strong robustness.
+For example, the $\nu=5/2$ FQH state exhibits a gap value of $^{5/2}\Delta\simeq820$ mK, and we demonstrate that reentrant integer quantum Hall and stripe/nematic states are clearly visible even at very low magnetic fields and electron densities.
+Moreover, we have experimentally shown that vacuum integrity limits sample quality in current state-of-the-art MBE-grown GaAs.
 This gives a clear direction for further improvement in the quality of GaAs 2DESs.
+We speculate that further reducing the residual background impurity concentration by a factor of $\sim3$ should allow one to obtain mobility values exceeding $10^8$ cm$^2$/Vs as predicted by theory \cite{100M1}.
+Perhaps this can be realized by implementing even more cold plates or pumps in the MBE chamber.

 Some mysteries have also developed.
 When $n\geq1.5\times10^{11}$/cm$^2$, the electron mobilities seem to deviate to lower values than the power-law relation $\mu\propto n^{0.7}$ would predict.
 We are currently unsure of the origin of this behavior.
 It is possible that the remote ionized impurities from the intentional dopant atoms become relevant as a smaller spacer thickness is required to achieve higher 2D electron densities.
 If this is the case, in the future it may be useful to start from a low density sample with large spacer thickness and increase the density by applying gate voltages to circumvent this issue.
 Another option is to vary structural parameters in the doped region of the DWS so that the spacer thickness can be increased while maintaining the same 2DES density in the main quantum well \cite{DW3}.

 {\bf Methods}

 {\bf Sample preparation}